View Dorothy Sarah's Obituary on TheStarPress.com and share memories

 Dorothy graduated from Muncie Central High School.
 On November 27, 1952 she married the love of her life, David "Gene" Sarah at the First Brethren Church in Muncie.

 Dorothy's greatest love was her family.
-She loved taking care of her family, spending time with her family, and going on the annual Florida trip with her family.
+She especially enjoyed family trips, holidays, sharing meals and celebrating life events with her entire family.

 Survivors include one son, William "Bill" Sarah (wife, Debbie) of Muncie; one daughter, Debbie Buck (husband, Jeff) of Ft.
 Wayne; three grandchildren, Amy Wright (husband, Matt) of West Lafayette, Abigail Falloon (husband, Brian) of Muncie and David Sarah (wife, Shauna) of Anderson; six great-grandchildren, Jacob Wright, Mason Wright, Ainsley Falloon, Caleb Sarah, Brea Falloon and Calia Falloon; one sister, Peggy Hart; and several nieces and nephews.